Q-Minh/nihu/dox/walkthrough.md

 Implemented in shapeset.hpp

 ShapeSet classes define interpolation functions \f$L(\xi)\f$ on the base domain.
-All ShapeSet classes are derived from the CRTP base class ::shape_set_base.
-The interface base class ::shape_set_base obtains the derived class's parameters through a traits class ::shape_set_traits.
+All ShapeSet classes are derived from the [CRTP] base class ::shape_set_base.
 The interface can return a vector of shape functions \f$L(\xi)\f$ for any input coordinate \f$\xi\f$, as well as the shape functions derivative \f$\nabla L(\xi)\f$ with respect to the domain variable \f$\xi\f$.
 Furthermore, the interface can return begin and end iterators to the interpolation function's nodal locations.

-Specialisations of the CRTP base class are templated on base domains.
-The interface is specialised for two general families of shape sets:
+Specialisations of the [CRTP] base class are templated on base domains.
+The interface is generally specialised for two families of shape sets:
 - ::constant_shape_set.
 A ::constant_shape_set has only one nodal corner located at the ::domain's center.
 The shape function is constant 1, its derivatives are zero.
 Further specialisations of the ::constant_shape_set are
 	+ ::line_0_shape_set
 	+ ::tria_0_shape_set
 	+ ::quad_0_shape_set
-- Other important family is the family of isoparametric shape sets (::isoparam_shape_set).
+- ::isoparam_shape_set.
 An isoparametric shape set's corner nodes are located at the base domain's corners.
 The shape functions are defined so that each shape function has the value 1 at its corner node and zero in other corner nodes.
 Further specialisations of the ::isoparam_shape_set are
 	+ ::line_1_shape_set
 	+ ::tria_1_shape_set
 	+ ::quad_1_shape_set

-- As a special shape set, NiHu implements ::parallelogram_shape_set.
+- As a special shape set, ::parallelogram_shape_set is implemented.
 A parallelogram shape set has three corner nodes, but it is defined over a quad base domain.
 This shape set is currently not used in the code.
-- Further shape sets can be introduced by implementing their functions that return shape functions, its derivatives and the nodal corner points.
+- Further shape sets (quadratic tria and quad elements) that do not fit into the constant or isoparametric families can be introduced separately by implementing their functions that return shape functions, its derivatives and the nodal corner points.

 class Element